Master of Science in Healthcare Management

 All of the core business courses (15 hours) are available on-line.
 Currently only two of the healthcare courses are offered on-line.
 Student interaction in the classroom is a valuable part of the educational experience, since many of the students are already working in the healthcare field.

-There is a very active Healthcare Management Club which holds meetings designed to benefit students with networking and career information.
-We encourage students to join ACHE (American College of Healthcare Executives, which has a student membership category) and MGMA (Medical Group Manager?s Association).
+There is a very active Healthcare Management Association which holds meetings designed to benefit students with networking and career information.
+We encourage students to join ACHE (American College of Healthcare Executives, which has a student membership category) and MGMA (Medical Group Managers Association).